 The Company adopts an inclusive approach by considering and balancing the needs and interests of material stakeholders.
-Reflecting the Company's commitment to sustainability, the Group adopted the CapitaLand 2030 Sustainability Master Plan as part of its preparation for its Introductory Listing in 2021.
+Reflecting the Company's commitment to sustainability, the SMP was refreshed in 2023 following a review by the Board and Management.

 The master plan articulates the Group's sustainability targets over the next decade and five pathways to achieve them.
 As part of its sustainability commitment, the Company embeds ESG considerations into its investment analysis, financing consideration and day-to-day business operations.
 The master plan is reviewed every two years.
 The Company has arrangements in place to identify and engage with its material stakeholder groups and, through such arrangements, engages with these stakeholder groups from time to time to gather feedback on the sustainability issues most important to such groups and to manage its relationships with such groups.
 Such arrangements include maintaining and updating the Company's website at www.capitalandinvest.com with current information on its sustainability strategy and stakeholder engagements, so as to facilitate communication and engagement with the Company's stakeholders.
-Further information on the CapitaLand 2030 Sustainability Master Plan and stakeholder engagement can be found on pages 82 to 91 of this Annual Report.